Tax in United Kingdom

 Who is the tax authority in the United Kingdom?

-His Majesty's Revenue and Customs (HMRC) administers UK tax — Income Tax, Corporation Tax, VAT, CGT, IHT, and Stamp Duty Land Tax (England and NI).
-Revenue Scotland and the Welsh Revenue Authority handle devolved taxes.
-HMRC was formed in 2005 by the merger of Inland Revenue and HM Customs and Excise [SC2].
+His Majesty's Revenue and Customs (HMRC) administers UK tax.
+HMRC was formed in 2005 by the merger of Inland Revenue and HM Customs and Excise.
+Revenue Scotland and the Welsh Revenue Authority handle devolved taxes (LBTT, LTT, Scottish/Welsh Landfill Taxes).

 What is the UK tax year and the filing deadline?

-The UK personal tax year runs 6 April – 5 April.
-Self Assessment paper returns are due 31 October following year-end; online returns are due 31 January, with tax payment by the same date.
-Late filing carries an immediate GBP 100 penalty even if no tax is owed [SC3].
+The UK personal tax year runs 6 April to the following 5 April.
+Self Assessment paper returns are due 31 October; online returns and payment are due 31 January.
+Late filing carries an immediate £100 penalty even where no tax is owed.

 How is UK tax residency determined?

-Residency is set by the Statutory Residence Test from 6 April 2013, in three steps: Automatic Overseas Test, Automatic UK Test, and a Sufficient Ties Test counting UK ties against day-count thresholds.
-The historical non-dom remittance basis was replaced by a four-year Foreign Income and Gains regime from 6 April 2025 [SC5].
+Residency is set by the Statutory Residence Test in force since 6 April 2013.
+The SRT has three steps: Automatic Overseas Test, Automatic UK Test, and a Sufficient Ties Test counting UK ties (family, accommodation, work, 90-day, country) against day-count thresholds.
+The non-dom regime was replaced by the Foreign Income and Gains regime from 6 April 2025.

 How does UK corporate tax work?

-How does indirect tax work in the United Kingdom?
+How does VAT work in the United Kingdom?

-VAT standard rate 20 percent, reduced 5 percent, zero rate on most food, books, and children's clothing.
-Mandatory registration threshold GBP 90,000 from 1 April 2024.
+VAT standard rate 20%, reduced 5%, zero rate on most food, books, and children's clothing.
+The mandatory registration threshold rose to GBP 90,000 from 1 April 2024.
 Making Tax Digital for VAT is mandatory for all VAT-registered businesses.
-Excise, IPT, Plastic Packaging Tax, and SDLT operate alongside [SC4].

 How is crypto taxed in the United Kingdom?

 HMRC's Cryptoassets Manual treats cryptoassets as property.
 Individuals' disposals are subject to CGT under share-pooling rules; the Annual Exempt Amount fell to GBP 3,000 from 2024/25.
-Receipt as employment, mining, or staking is taxable as income at fair market value, becoming the acquisition cost for later disposal [SC2].
+Receipt as employment, mining, or staking is taxable as income.

 How does the United Kingdom handle tax treaties?

-The UK maintains roughly 130 comprehensive Double Taxation Agreements, one of the largest networks globally.
+The UK maintains roughly 130 comprehensive Double Taxation Agreements — one of the largest networks globally.
 Most follow the OECD Model with UK modifications.
-The UK signed and ratified the OECD Multilateral Instrument, modifying many treaties to include a Principal Purpose Test and updated PE definitions [SC5].
+The UK signed and ratified the OECD Multilateral Instrument, modifying many treaties to include a Principal Purpose Test and updated PE definitions.

 Find a tax pro in United Kingdom